im-wmkong/gorm-query/README.md

 **GORM Query** is a strongly-typed query builder and generic repository library built on top of GORM.

-It eliminates fragile "magic strings" in GORM queries through **code generation**, providing a smooth fluent API experience.
+It eliminates fragile "magic strings" in GORM queries through **code generation**, providing a smooth fluent API.
 It also includes generic repositories and context-aware transaction management for cleaner service and data layers.

 ## ✨ Core Features

-- 🛡️ **Strongly-typed Query Building**: Say goodbye to `db.Where("age > ?", 18)` and embrace `schema.User.Age.Gt(18)`.
-Catch field name typos at compile time.
+- 🛡️ **Strongly-typed Query Building** — say goodbye to `db.Where("age > ?", 18)`, embrace `schema.User.Age.Gt(18)`.
+Field-name typos fail at compile time.
-- 📦 **Out-of-the-box Generic Repository**: Use `repo.BaseRepository[T]` to gain full CRUD capabilities with a single line of code.
+- 📦 **Generic Repository** — `repo.BaseRepository[T]` gives you full CRUD in one line.
-- 🎯 **Stop Bloating Repositories**: Combine the universal query builder to compose dynamic queries on the fly—no more writing dozens of `FindByXxx` methods.
+- 🎯 **No more bloated repositories** — compose dynamic queries with `query.Builder` instead of writing dozens of `FindByXxx` methods.
-- 🔄 **Implicit Context Transactions**: Pass transactions via `context.Context`.
-Decouple your Service layer from the Repo layer without passing `*gorm.DB` everywhere.
+- 🔄 **Implicit context transactions** — pass transactions via `context.Context`.
+Service and Repository layers stay decoupled from `*gorm.DB`.
+- 🧊 **Immutable, concurrent-safe Builder** — every chained call returns a new Builder; derived queries never share state.

 ## 📦 Installation